*sigh* I love Fernando Botero. He’s awesome.

 Another annoying question mark over the image thanks to copyright issues.
 Here is a thumbnail of this artwork.
 Click on the image or right here to see this artwork bigger.

 Fernando Botero is a Colombian artist and probably one of the most famous artists alive right now.
 He traveled extensively in Europe when he was a young man and was greatly inspired by artists like Pablo Picasso who took the world and turned it on end.
-Changing perspective and proportion, Botero’s signature style includes very smooth and bold images of oversized people.
+Changing perspective and proportion in art, Botero’s signature style includes very smooth and bold images of oversized people.
 He creates both painting and sculpture in this same stye.

 I really love the way the Met Museum describes the piece: